Navigating The Map

 Each full bar on the fuel scale represents 10%.
 The above picture would indicate a 30% full tank.

 If the display instead shows Low Fuel, this indicates that the fuel level is 19% or less:

 This feature is currently available on the Essentials and Premium service plan.
 It is not available on the Basic Plan.
 If you are on the Basic plan, it will display the following:

 Please note that this feature is only available for our newest generation of MT-OBD II devices.
+Not all vehicles will be compatible with this feature.
 The MT-121 Hardwire device will have the vehicle battery voltage, however it will not show fuel levels.
 Some older devices may need to be reprogrammed in order to receive this feature, however many older devices do not have the capability of using this feature.
 Devices that cannot use this feature will display an empty fuel bar at all times: